jjmpsp/jjmpsp.github.io/_tutorials/how-to-make-a-website-load-faster-in-2019.md

 ---
-title: How to make your website load faster in 2019
+title: How to make a website load faster in 2019
 ---

 ## The problem

 So you've just finished writing your first website, but for some reason your website is incredibly slow.
-At first you're probably used to dealing with loading your website loading slow, but this guide will give you some pointers on how to solve your slow loading website issues.
+At first you're probably used to dealing with loading your website loading slow, but this guide will give you some pointers on how to (or why you should) solve your slow loading website issues.

 * Can save money.
 * Can save your visitors bandwidth and potentially money